Agentic AI Architecture: From Prompt to Goal-Directed¶

 Example¶

-A code review agent built on this architecture:
+A code review agent on this architecture:

-Cognitive layer — the LLM receives: "Review PR #42 for security issues".
-It decomposes the goal: fetch PR diff, identify changed files, scan each file for known patterns, summarise findings.
-For each step it emits a typed tool call, e.g. { "tool": "github_get_pr_diff", "pr": 42 }.
+Cognitive layer — the LLM receives "Review PR #42 for security issues".
+It breaks the goal down: fetch the PR diff, identify changed files, scan each for known patterns, and summarise findings.
+For each step it emits a typed tool call, for example { "tool": "github_get_pr_diff", "pr": 42 }.

 Execution layer — github_get_pr_diff fetches the diff and returns a typed result { "files": [...], "additions": 310, "deletions": 45 }.
-The LLM never calls GitHub directly; it only receives the formatted result and decides the next tool call.
+The LLM never calls GitHub directly.
+It only receives the formatted result and picks the next tool call.

 Enterprise hardening applied: